ebullient/monster-combat/README.md

 This Spring Boot 2 application has a few purposes:

-a) to teach me, a rookie Dungeon Master, how D&D combat rules work
+1. to teach me, a rookie Dungeon Master, how D&D combat rules work
-b) to explore the capabilities of [Micrometer metrics]()
+2. to explore usage and capabilities of metrics libraries, starting with [Micrometer](https://micrometer.io)
-c) to mess with metrics and spring boot applications with Kubernetes, Prometheus, and Grafana.
+3. to mess with metrics and spring boot applications with Kubernetes, Prometheus, and Grafana.

+Additional notes:

-This application also uses WebFlux (no Tomcat).
+* The Spring application also uses WebFlux (no Tomcat).

-Metrics are gathered in `src/main/java/application/battle/BattleMetrics.java`.
-I kept it all in one place to make it easier for me to fuss around.
-This approach means I did not use some of the Spring Micrometer annotations, but I felt the trade-off was worth it.
+* The Quarkus application uses the micrometer core library

+For these applications, metrics are gathered by one injectable class, usually called `CombatMetrics.java`.
+I wanted messing around with what was being collected and how.
+This choice means I'm not making extensive use of annotation-based configurations, but for what I'm attempting, I'm ok with that trade-off.

 ## Getting started